-I agree they are adorable and I would certainly make them for a photo session, but Chickens are naturally dressed for the colder weather and don’t need sweaters.
-I think Chickens prefer cooler days to the hot days of summer.
+I agree they are adorable and I would certainly make them for a photo session, but chickens are naturally dressed for the colder weather and don’t need sweaters.
+I think chickens prefer cooler days to the hot days of summer.

 I like to think of chickens’ combs like humans’ heads.
 You can lose a lot of heat from your head, that is why we wear a knitted cap in the winter to stay warm.
 In the summer they say protect your head from the sunlight by wearing a sun hat, or if you get too hot put a cool dishcloth on your head to bring your temperature down.
 Chickens will tuck their heads under their wing to keep it warm and help hold their body temperature.
 Also in the winter, I would suggest going into the coop at night and applying Vaseline to all their combs and wattles to protect them from frostbite.

 One question everyone asks is, do you heat the coop?
 They seemed shocked when I tell them we do not.
 Our coop doesn’t even have a light in it for us to see.
 I chose it to be this way for a few reasons.
-First, heating a coop with a light is dangerous, EXTREMELY!
+First, heating a coop with a light is dangerous!
 I had a chick in our nursery who jumped up and knocked the light off and it started a fire, sadly she was killed.
 Thankfully no one else was injured.
-Chickens roost closely together and since their natural body temperature is between 105-107 they can generate enough heat to keep themselves warm.
+Chickens roost closely together and since their natural body temperature is between 105-107, they can generate enough heat to keep themselves warm.
 Just make sure you have a coop that is ventilated well.
 We want our hens to be on their natural cycle and if that means fewer eggs in the winter, that’s okay.
 I think it’s better for them.

 Everyone is different in their opinions, and that’s okay.
-What works best for my family may not be the best way to yours.
+What works best for my family may not be the best way for yours.
 I hope this blog gives you a few ideas.
 I also love learning an odd thing about chickens.
 So here is a new fun fact that I have just learned.
-I love watching old movies and I noticed that when a lady passed out they would light a chicken feather, blow it out then wave it back and forth from her nose.
+I love watching old movies and I noticed that when a lady passed out, they would light a chicken feather, blow it out then wave it back and forth from her nose.
 I researched this, and it was used the same way we would use ammonia tabs today.
 The smell of the feathers is so pungent and helps bring them back to a conscious state.

 I hope all your fluffy, feathery friends stay warm and safe this winter!